awsdocs/aws-dms-user-guide/doc_source/CHAP_SchemaConversion.md

 At a high level, [DMS Schema Conversion](http://aws.amazon.com/dms/schema-conversion-tool/) operates with the following three components: instance profiles, data providers, and migration projects\.
 An *instance profile* specifies network and security settings\.
 A *data provider* stores database connection credentials\.
 A *migration project* contains data providers, an instance profile, and migration rules\.
 AWS DMS uses data providers and an instance profile to design a process that converts database schemas and code objects\.

+For the list of supported source databases, see [Sources for DMS Schema Conversion](CHAP_Introduction.Sources.md#CHAP_Introduction.Sources.SchemaConversion)\.

+For the list of supported target databases, see [Targets for DMS Schema Conversion](CHAP_Introduction.Targets.md#CHAP_Introduction.Targets.SchemaConversion)\.

 The following diagram illustrates the DMS Schema Conversion process\.

 ![\[An architecture diagram of the DMS Schema Conversion.\]](http://docs.aws.amazon.com/dms/latest/userguide/images/dms-schema-conversion-diagram.png)